Get Wet (Mental As Anything album)

-Get Wet is the debut studio album released by Australian band, Mental As Anything.
-It was released in November 1979, and peaked at #19 on the Australian Album charts.
+Get Wet is the debut studio album released by Australian band Mental As Anything.
+It was released in November 1979, and peaked at No. 19 on the Australian Album charts.

 Mombassa said the band's goal was, "Getting an album out that was reasonably like us.
 We had no great plans of what it should sound like although that was probably a bad idea as it should've sounded better.
 But it was done hastily and it's not a bad album."